datacommonsorg/docsite/custom_dc/deploy_cloud.md

 ### Update your Terraform deployment

 If you want to continue to use Terraform to deploy changes to your service, do the following:
-1. Add your updated variables in the `terraform.tf` file.
+1. Add your updated variables in the `terraform.tfvars` file.
 1. [Authenticate to GCP](#gen-creds).
 1. Run all the Terraform commands as listed in the above procedure.